celsu/celsu/README.md

 Welcome to my GitHub profile 😄

 <h3 align="left">Overview: </h3>
-I am a versatile Java developer with experience in Java, Spring Boot, SQL, and Agile methodologies.
+With over a decade of experience in technology, I am a versatile Java developer with experience in Java, Spring Boot, SQL, and Agile methodologies.
 Having worked in various roles, including Product Owner and Scrum Master, I bring a unique perspective to software development that combines technical expertise with a deep understanding of project management and team collaboration.

 - 🔭 I’m currently working on **Openbanking Integrations Projects**